Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Tri_Saphtris/[Culture].md

 ceded their agency to mortal beings and spirits.
 Saphtris see spirits as messengers and ones that can shape the world following the will of ancient truths.
 Therefore spirits are treated as guides, but not as an object of praise.
+The same happens to saphtric heroes, who are seen as distant, yet aspirational figures - it also forges the cult of the nation, strengthening their belief in saphtric achievements.

 The religious celebration in general tends to focus on general myth of creation and myths that saphtris accumulated along thousands of years.
 While there's no specific canon of lectures and each community tend to use different stories (usually with some shared root), there's group of texts and stories that are almost universally brought by saphtris.
 All of them convey similar meanings and values, ensuring coherent character of saphtric culture despite diverse details.

+### Lai-Kine Spiral
+Saphtric Lai-Kine does not have the same crucial position as it does for pahtris or voitris, but it still resides as an important part of their religious beliefs, being particularly present in themes of birth, life and death.
+The symbol of spiral for saphtris is a bit broader in meaning too, taking inspiration from ormathic and erdic recontextualisations, but it does keep the original character of "descending from birth to the depths of death".
+As saphtric faith is even more community-driven, it leaves very little time for individual.
+That's also why saphtric temples consist of spiral (not always, but this shape is one of the most common) labyrinths which are meant for individual to use them as a space for contemplation.
+While this can be used for variety of purposes to focus, they are particularly frequent to contemplate death (and maybe later discuss it in the temple).
+This makes saphtric Lai-Kine more contemplative in comparison to pahtris, but not restrictive like voitris are.
+They keep the Joyous spirit and curiosity, also communal aspect, but also remain a little more thoughtful on matters that are less concerning to Joyous found on Rossevette.

 ### Art
 Saphtri are known for their particular love towards music and weaving, however they also tend to be